-The first step in the proposed workflow of Figure 1.3 for the interpretation of water level time series is the preparation of gapless weather datasets.
-This include downloading and formatting weather data from the CDCD database and estimating the missing daily values within each record by using data from selected neighboring stations.
-This step is covered in details in Section 3.
-The second step is the processing of the water level time series, including the validation and correction of the data.
+The first Step in the proposed workflow (Figure 1.3) for the interpretation of water-level time series consists in the preparation of gapless weather datasets.
+This includes downloading and formatting weather data from the CDCD (Canadian daily climate database) database (lien internet?) and estimating the missing daily values within each record by using data from selected neighboring stations.
+This step is discussed in details in Section 3.
+The second step corresponds to the processing of the water-level time series, including the validation and correction of the data.
 This is covered in details in Section 4.

-Once the weather and water level time series have been prepared, the next step consists in the production of the well hydrographs.
-This step is covered in details in Section 5.
-The plotting of the water level and weather data time-series is an important step in the interpretation process that should not be looked down since it can provide meaningful insights about the confinement conditions of the aquifer at the local and regional scale.
-For example, Appendix B presents an application where well hydrographs produced with an early version of WHAT were used to qualitatively deduced the confinement conditions of the regional bedrock aquifer in Monteregie Est(∼9000 km2) located in southern Quebec, Canada (Carrier et al., 2013).
-The results from this qualitative analysis showed good agreement with the map of confinement conditions of the regional bedrock aquifer which was based on the sequence and thickness of the surficial deposits.
+Once the weather and water-level time series have been prepared, the next step (Step 3) consists in the production of the well hydrograph.
+This topic is covered in Section 5.
+The plotting of water-level and weather data time-series is an important step in the interpretation process that should not be overlooked since it can provide meaningful insights on the confinement conditions of the aquifer at the local and regional scale.
+For example, Appendix B presents an application where well hydrographs produced with an early version of WHAT were used to infer the confinement conditions of the regional bedrock aquifer in Montéregie Est(∼9000 km2) located in southern Quebec, Canada (Carrier et al., 2013).
+Results from this qualitative analysis showed good agreement with the map of confinement conditions of the regional bedrock aquifer which was based on the sequence and thickness of the surficial deposits.